 Seven-card stud doesn’t begin with a flop, and generally, it does not involve community cards in any way.

 At the beginning of each hand, every player is dealt two cards face down and then the third facing upside.
 This card is also called the third street.

 and the two cards dealt upside is called the ‘hole cards’ whereas the card dealt up-side is called the ‘door card’.
-On the basis of these three cards, the player decides whether to play the hand or not.
+Based on these three cards, the player decides whether to play the hand or not.

-You may not need to rewire the hand rankings for seven card stud! they are absolutely similar to those in Texas Hold’em and Omaha
+You may not need to rewire the hand rankings for seven-card stud! they are similar to those in Texas Hold’em and Omaha